 Youth and Ecological Restoration

-View the Youth and Ecological Restoration Program Annual Report 2019 report.
+Youth and Ecological Restoration Program Annual Report 2021 – Visit the post to view this report.

 Cumberland Community Forest Society (CCFS) and Youth and Ecological Restoration (YER) are excited to invite the public to a youth led tour of the Perseverance Creek corridor on Friday, August 20th at 12:00 pm.
 This section of forest was purchased in 2020 and is 225 acres in size.